 Step 1: All students need to study at least one Science and one Humanities course in Year 10.
 Select your one (1) preferred 'Humanities' course and one (1) preferred 'Science' course.
-Please also write in one Reserve Choice for each...
+Please also write in one Reserve Choice for each.
+Please note that Big History will cover both Science and History requirements and is a full-year course.

 Humanities

 History: Modern Australia

 History: History vs Hollywood

+Big History: A Short Course in Big Ideas +

 Business: Economic Performance

 Geography

 Legal Studies

 My Reserve Choice for Humanities

 Science

 Biology

-(Chemistry

-Environmental Science & Horticulture
+Chemistry

+Big History: A Short Course in Big Ideas +

 Marine Science

-Physics/Engineering
+Physics

 My Reserve Choice for Science